Robinson, Terry F.Terry F. Robinson

 specializes in British literature and culture of the long eighteenth century.
 She is currently at work on an interdisciplinary monograph provisionally entitled Impassioned Bodies: Acting and Physical Expression in the Late Georgian Era

 , which examines how eighteenth-century histrionic theory and practice influenced literary, artistic, and cultural innovation in the Romantic period.
-Professor Robinson’s articles on the novel, drama, and poetry have appeared in Studies in Romanticism
+Professor Robinson’s articles and reviews have appeared in Studies in Romanticism, Nineteenth-Century Literature

 , the European Romantic Review